 Just as we want everyone to have access to free books, we want everyone who wants one to have a Little Free Library—regardless of their ability to pay for it.
-That’s why the Little Free Library nonprofit organization has the Impact Fund, a donor-driven program that invites people to apply to receive a Little Free Library book exchange at no cost.
+That’s why the Little Free Library nonprofit organization has the Impact Library Program, a donor-driven program that invites people to apply to receive a Little Free Library book exchange at no cost.

 Their letters were powerful.
 One applicant told us: “I want to facilitate the change that I want to see in my community.
 Hopefully, it will inspire others to do the same.”

 We were thrilled to be able to fulfill the dreams of seven applicants from that first round.
 Among the recipients were:

 - A family in Illinois who is committed to “rebuilding a broken city one block at a time.”

 - A vice-principal of a school in a Georgia town where thirty percent of the residents cannot read.

 - A family services center in a Los Angeles suburb where there is only one public library to serve 335,000 residents.